Atlas-OS/docs/docs/getting-started/post-installation/configuration/optional-tweaks.md

+---
+description: An overview of all the optional tweak scripts installed by the AtlasOS playbook
+icon: material/hammer
+---

 # Optional Tweaks

 These are some cool tweaks that you can turn on.
 For example, you could change the old alt-tab to the new one or bring back the old one.
 You can pick and use any of the options.